The 5 best places to go skiing in Scotland

 4. Nevis Range

-Nevis Range is Scotland’s newest and highest ski resort, located next to Ben Nevis—the UK’s tallest mountain.
+The Nevis Range is Scotland’s newest and highest ski resort, located next to Ben Nevis, the UK’s tallest mountain.

-The gondola takes skiers from 100m to 650m up the mountain in a journey that takes around 15 minutes each way, treating visitors to gorgeous views over Ben Nevis, Great Glen, Loch Eil, and across the Western Highlands.
+A 15-minute gondola journey (each way) takes skiers from 100m to 650m up the mountain, treating visitors to gorgeous views over Ben Nevis, Great Glen, Loch Eil, and across the Western Highlands.

 Skiing at the Nevis Range is not for the faint-hearted, with plenty of expert slopes for experienced skiers to test themselves, particularly on the backside of the mountain.